It’s not a dream. Lifestyle is real!

 “The entry level for accommodation property is dramatically different in Australia and New Zealand.
 Here, a million dollars could buy you a small accommodation property close to the water front; back in Australia or New Zealand it would be three, four, maybe five times that amount.”

-According to Peter and Carey most of their enquiries for lifestyle businesses come from their website www.cookislands-realestate.com.
+Carey said most of their enquiries for lifestyle businesses come from their website www.cookislands-realestate.com.

 “Our website has a monumental click-on rate,” said Carey.